 John Hancock vs. Other Life Insurance Companies

-John Hancock's coverage options works well for older buyers.
+John Hancock works well for older buyers.
 The company accepts applicants up to age 80 for term coverage and offers up to $65 million in coverage, which is why MoneyGeek ranks it among the top options for term life insurance for seniors.
-That high ceiling is an advantage if you need substantial coverage late in life.

-The company also doesn't offer whole life insurance, which rules it out for people who want permanent coverage with guaranteed cash value growth and dividends.
-If that's a priority, exploring the best whole life insurance companies will help you find a better fit.
+John Hancock doesn't offer whole life insurance or final expense coverage.
+If you want permanent coverage with guaranteed cash value growth and dividend eligibility, the best whole life insurance companies will give you a better fit.

 Is John Hancock Right for You?